KAM via Standard Fixed Point Theorems: Introduction

 This has been a long-standing question in the field of dynamical systems, widely assumed to have a negative outcome.
 Surprisingly, we provide an affirmative answer in this paper: for several model KAM problems, it is possible to reduce the conjugacy equation to standard fixed point form via para-linearization techniques developed by Bony \cite{Bony1981}.
 As a result, the ``KAM steps" commonly considered essential to the problems are, in fact, unnecessary.

 Several consequences follow immediately.
 Firstly, our new approach entirely bypasses the need for accelerated convergence techniques, a common feature in previous KAM arguments, whether Newtonian or not, used to compensate for regularity loss.
-It thus significantly simplifies the proof of KAM-type results for these model problems.
-Moreover, following standard fixed-point theorems, this approach admits substantially larger perturbations compared to earlier methods, as the cost of accelerated convergence scheme is unacceptably small perturbation.
+It leads to significant simplification of the proof for KAM-type results.
+Moreover, following standard fixed-point theorems, this approach should allow substantially larger perturbations compared to earlier methods, as the cost of accelerated convergence scheme is unacceptably small magnitude of perturbation.
 We anticipate that the para-differential approach to KAM theory may shed light on systematic scheme of finding quasi-periodic motions of \emph{realistic, physical} magnitude.
 Furthermore, a fixed point form of the equation may also yield insights about \emph{non-existence}.

 After a brief review of the history of this topic, we present our para-differential approach to KAM theory according to the following arrangement.